brianm998/starry_timelapse_airplane_remover/README.md

 ### Algorithm

-At a high level, ntar operates in a number of steps:
+At a high level, star operates in a number of steps:

 1. look at every pixel in every frame and look for pixels that are markedly brighter than those in adjecnt frames.
 These are called outliers.
 2. within each frame, group these pixels into groups, discarding some smaller ones.
 These are called outlier groups.